Is Steve Jobs trying to protect Apple’s public relations image by deflecting negative PR attention towards himself?

 The product launch has been besieged by negative press and PR coverage regarding the product’s aerial and connection.

 Recently, many bloggers have focused on an email from Steve Jobs, in which he emailed a customer and allegedly said that the phone worked perfectly well and claimed customers are holding the handsets incorrectly.

-Steve Jobs has a track record of replying to people personally by email, as illustrated by this Steve Jobs’ blog.
-As you can see, often his emails are short and terse.
+Steve Jobs has a track record of replying to people personally by email, however short and terse.

 Now, the latest public relations issue is revolving around whether these emails were real or fake.

 This made me ask myself the question: is this email exchange an intentional PR tactic-come-stunt by Apple?
 It sounds like a crazy PR strategy to cook up a stink for your brand in this way.
 Or does it?